 In 1598 Rome was hit by the most severe recorded flood which caused immense damage and ruined a bridge rebuilt a few years earlier.
 Notwithstanding this dramatic event Rome was at its best to meet the many pilgrims who came for the 1600 Jubilee Year.

-pope) a bronze statue by Nicolas Cordier portraying the king as an ancient emperor was placed in S. Giovanni in Laterano; the pope erected a small monument celebrating the Peace of Vervins
+Pope) a bronze statue portraying him as a Roman emperor was placed in S. Giovanni in Laterano; the Pope erected a small monument celebrating the Peace of Vervins

 outside S. Maria Maggiore and made reference to the king in many inscriptions, including the gigantic one which he placed on the fašade of Palazzo Senatorio.

 Pope Clement VIII did not start any major new buildings, but was busy completing those initiated by Pope Sixtus V. He went ahead with the decoration of S. Pietro where he built Cappella Clementina and he completed Palazzo Apostolico; in S. Giovanni in Laterano he renovated the transept and built a gigantic altar and a similarly gigantic organ.
-Directly or through his nephews the pope promoted the restoration of several churches: S. Nicol˛ in Carcere, S. Cesareo, S. Prassede, the church of Torre Nova; other cardinals took care of S. Maria della Vallicella, S. Andrea della Valle, S. Susanna and SS.
-Nereo and Achilleo (in this church Cardinal Cesare Baronio applied the iconographical plan which emphasized the role of the Roman Church in the early centuries of Christianity by portraying the martyrdom of the first saints).
+Directly or through his nephews the Pope promoted the restoration of several churches: S. Nicol˛ in Carcere, S. Cesareo, S. Prassede; other cardinals took care of S. Maria della Vallicella, S. Susanna and SS.
+Nereo and Achilleo (in this church Cardinal Cesare Baronio applied the iconographical plan which emphasized the role of the Roman Church in the early centuries of Christianity by portraying the martyrdoms of the first saints).

-The pope built also Collegio Clementino, Palazzo del Monte di PietÓ and an altar in Spedale di S. Spirito in Sassia.
-During his pontificate the untouched body of S. Cecilia was re-discovered and it was portrayed in a famous statue by Stefano Maderno.
+The Pope built also Collegio Clementino and Palazzo del Monte di PietÓ.
+In 1600 the incorrupt body of St. Cecilia was re-discovered and it was portrayed in a famous statue by Stefano Maderno.

-The conclave which followed the death of Pope Clement VIII showed the growing importance of France: King Henri IV with the help of the Aldobrandini cardinals was successful in
+The conclave which followed the death of Pope Clement VIII showed the growing importance of France: King Henry IV with the help of the Aldobrandini cardinals was successful in

 supporting the election of Cardinal Alessandro de' Medici, who had been nuncio in Paris and was a (distant)

-At the following conclave the cardinals, after eight days of heated debate, elected Cardinal Camillo Borghese who at the time was leading the Inquisition and was not regarded as belonging either to the pro-Spanish or to the pro-French party.
+At the following conclave the cardinals, after eight days of heated debate, elected Cardinal Camillo Borghese who at the time was leading the Inquisition and was not regarded as belonging either to the Spanish or to the French party.